geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 download available - if you already have an Eclipse download please go ahead and use it and switch to the "Java Perspective".

-1. Visit the Eclipse download page (http://www.eclipse.org/downloads/) and download "Eclipse IDE for Java developers".
+1. Visit the Eclipse download page (http://www.eclipse.org/downloads/eclipse-packages/) and download "Eclipse IDE for Java developers".

-   At the time of writing the latest release was:
+   At the time of writing the latest release was Eclipse Neon:

-   * eclipse-java-mars-R-win32.zip
+   * eclipse-jee-neon-R-win32.zip

-2. Eclipse does not provide an installer, just a directory to unzip and run.
+2. Eclipse now provides an installer; however this tutorial targets the binary packages that you simply extract and run.
 3. To start out with create the folder C:\\java to keep all our java development in one spot.
 4. Unzip the downloaded eclipse-java-mars-R-win32.zip file to your C:\\java directory - the
    folder C:\\java\\eclipse will be created.